Tsar36/Bash_basic/README.md

 # Bash_basic
-Bash is basic for beginners.
+The basic bash for the beginners.

 To run a script use:

 sudo chmod +x <script_name>.sh

-./script.sh
+./script_name.sh